riley-x/ROOT_Plotting_Tools/README.md

 # Riley's declarative ROOT plotting toolkit

-Instead of manually adjusting each histogram, you can specify style in aggregate.
+Plotting in ROOT is really annoying.
+You have to remember to call `"SAME"` everywhere, axis limits are highly unintuitive, and so on.
+This module attempts to make ROOT plotting easier through a declarative syntax.
 Typical usage would look like:

 ```py
 import plot